 - Registered your interest for an assessment or have an assessment booked?
 You will receive a phone call from the college to discuss the next step.
-English and most of our ESOL and Maths courses are now full (limited availability on evening Entry 2/3).
-We have some Maths courses in mid-May where you can boost your skills as well as many short Level 1 qualifications - get ready to start a higher level course from September!

 - Need to provide evidence for fee remissions or free courses for low wage earners?
 Upload your evidence to the digital DLSF or Self-Declaration form.
-If you are having difficulties, email to firstname.lastname@example.org
+If you are having difficulties, email email@example.com

 - Learner Guidance and Support, email firstname.lastname@example.org